Postage stamps and postal history of South Georgia and the South Sandwich Islands: History

-1963 to 1979

 In 1963, the British Antarctic Territory was formed, leaving only the island groups of South Georgia and the South Sandwich Islands in the Falkland Islands Dependencies.
 From 1963 to 1979, South Georgia had its own stamps simply marked South Georgia.

-1980 to 1985

 From 1980 to 1985, South Georgia again used stamps of the Falkland Islands Dependencies.

-Present

 From 1986, stamps of the territory are inscribed South Georgia & South Sandwich Islands.